-The highest point in the park is the 4,450 m (14,600 ft) high Cerro Arquitectos (Architect's Hill) and the elevation of roads reach higher than 4,310 ms (13,550 ft).
-There are as many as 250 lakes and ponds located within the park, making it vital water source in the region.
+The highest point in the park is the 4,450 m (14,600 ft) high Cerro Arquitectos (Architect's Hill) and the elevation of roads reaches higher than 4,310 m (13,550 ft).
+There are as many as 250 lakes and ponds located within the park, making it a vital water source in the region.

 Humidity, low temperature, and high altitude with low atmospheric pressure create an ecosystem that accumulates organic material in the soil that is able to retain water.